Alexyazdani/MAC-Accelerator/README.md

-# DarKnight Overview
+# Project Overview
-This paper presents DarKnight, a framework for large DNN training while protecting input privacy and computation integrity.
+This project implements DarKnight, a framework for large DNN training while protecting input privacy and computation integrity.
 DarKnight relies on cooperative execution between trusted execution environments (TEE) and accelerators, where the TEE provides privacy